solita/solita.github.com/_posts/2015-11-11-raiders-of-the-lost-entropy.md

 When entropy runs low, reading  from `/dev/random` blocks until entropy is generated.
 It's designed to block infinitely.
 This means opening a connection to Oracle database can take arbitrarily long as it happens to consume some entropy.
 No error message appears in a log as this works as designed.

-*Ugh.* And when you log in with SSH to investigate this happens to generate entropy and the system magically wakes up and starts working for a while. *Hnngh*.
+All sort of unpredictable and strange things can happen if entropy runs low.
+One important symptom that low entropy is the cause of weird problems is that when you log in with SSH to investigate, things suddenly work fine.
+Some entropy is generated when a client logs in with SSH and this releases the waiting processes, at least temporarily.
+Further, when a human interacts using remote shell, more entropy becomes available and everything is normal for a while.

 ## Rise of the virtual machines